MattVale1/RPSLib/README.md

 | SceneManagement | For more complex scene handling.
 Including Additive scene loading and a back stack for navigating to previously loaded scenes.
 | ScreenshotHandler | For capturing screenshots in-game.
 Offers optional file formats, custom filename and the option to hide all UI while capturing. |
 | Time | Time manipulation. |

+Contribution:
+PRs are welcome here.
+See contribution rules here.